JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 No, even if I just run this process for one single image, say, one of the static 88x31 buttons, it takes up a bit of space in a number of ways, as seen in the stats for the final product:
 ![[Pasted image 20240306151927.png]]
-that is a big video!
+that is a big video! (but actually just 9MB)

 I think, though I didn't try, my browser would chug if I tried to pull that many images(despite many dupes, so not near as much RAM) into one pageview